 - If your spouse died after Jan.
-1, 2013, you can claim this credit by filing a joint return. - If a person dies and does not have a surviving spouse, then no one can claim the credit on behalf of the deceased person.
+1, 2014, you can claim this credit by filing a joint return. - If a person dies and does not have a surviving spouse, then no one can claim the credit on behalf of the deceased person. - If your income is low enough that you are not required to file a Form IT-40PNR, and you meet the requirements for claiming the Unified Tax Credit for the Elderly, do not file Form IT-40PNR.
+Instead, file the simplified Form SC-40 to claim this credit.